hynek/svcs/docs/core-concepts.md

 This liberates you from keeping track of registered services yourself.
 You can also use a registry as an (async) context manager that (a)closes automatically on exit.

-*svcs* will raise a {class}`ResourceWarning` if a registry with pending cleanups is garbage-collected.
+*svcs* will raise a {class}`ResourceWarning` when a registry with pending cleanups is garbage-collected.

 ## Containers